How to be an executor and key responsibilities

 - Pay any outstanding taxes and debts out of the estate.

 - Make sure any property owned by the deceased person is safe and secure.

 - Distribute the assets of the estate to those who are entitled to it, under the terms of the will.

 Executors can claim expenses from the estate for this work.

-Solicitors can help you with your role as an executor.
-You can find a solicitor by contacting the legal professional body for your country.
+Solicitors can help you with your role as an Executor.
+You can find a solicitor in your area through:

 What are the key duties for an executor?

 There are a range of tasks that you must carry out as an executor.
 These include:

 - Register the death and get copies of the will.

 - Arrange the funeral and talk to family and friends.